demifang21/drape/README.md

 # Drape
 A fabric design and simulation tool.
-Built in three js starting from the [cloth simulation](http://threejs.org/examples/webgl_animation_cloth) example.
+Built in [three.js](http://threejs.org/) starting from the [cloth simulation](http://threejs.org/examples/webgl_animation_cloth) example.

 ## To run on local computer: